If You See a Spill:

 - A PDF version to review or download, of the EMERGENCY RESPONSE GUIDEBOOK (ERG) can be found by clicking here.

 Remember: If you are on a hazmat scene and feel you are in danger, please safely evacuate.
 If told to shelter in place, click here to see the steps needed to do so.
+If you evacuate let first responders know you were in the area in case you may have been exposed.

 Pipeline Leak or Rupture